Global Intellectual Property

 - What an intellectual patent is

-When you start selling your product around the world, you’ll need to make sure that you protect your global intellectual property.
+When you start selling your product around the world, you will need to make sure that you protect your global intellectual property.
 Strictly speaking, there is no singular world-wide protection for your business assets, but there are steps you can take to make sure your business assets remain your own.

-If you’ve protected your intellectual property through the UK’s Intellectual Property Office, you’ll need to make sure that you protect it in the country that you’re exporting to as well.
+If you have protected your intellectual property through the UK’s Intellectual Property Office, you will need to make sure that you protect it in the country that you are exporting to as well.
 Your UK patent or trademark is only relevant to the UK, so in international markets, other business owners would be legally able to use your ideas and designs.
-If you know what specific country you’re going to be selling in, you can apply directly to their Intellectual Property organisation and go through the protection process there before you start selling.
-Or if you’re still unsure where you want to sell or don’t want to limit yourself to one country, you can get an EU or international patent through the Patent Cooperation Treaty.
+If you know what specific country you are going to be selling in, you can apply directly to their Intellectual Property organisation, and go through the protection process there before you start selling.
+Alternatively, if you are still unsure of where you want to sell or do not want to limit yourself to one country, you can get an EU or international patent through the Patent Cooperation Treaty.

 The European Patent Office

-If you’re interested in selling in Europe but not the rest of the world, you could look into the European Patent Office to get your invention protected in over 30 European countries.
+If you are interested in selling in Europe but not the rest of the world, you could look in to the European Patent Office to get your product protected in over 30 European countries.
 You can file for a European patent online or by post, and their website has an extensive guide to help you fill out the application, as well as a detailed e-learning module that you can access for free.